 PEP Screening

-All EU members need to create a list of their public officials to recognize politically exposed person.
-Under this new directive, all the political people will be listed who are into formal or informal political power.
+All EU members need to create a list of their public officials to recognize politically exposed persons (PEPs).
+Under this new directive, all the political people will be listed who are in formal or informal political power.

 -